Case Studies

 Chloe Tallentire, Department of Finance

-Used Dragonfly’s Risk, Reward, and Resilience framework to co-design an AI-powered foresight platform for small agencies — surfacing hidden risks and scaling Comcover support to 170+ members.
+Used Dragonfly’s Risk, Reward, and Resilience framework to co-design an AI-powered foresight platform for small agencies — surfacing hidden risks and scaling support across Comcover, the Australian Government’s insurance fund, to 170+ member agencies.

 Eric Nguyen, Digital Strategist & Executive Committee Member, Australian Computer Society